Ficinia spiralis: In culture

 One Māori name for pīngao is ngā tukemata o Tāne, or "Tāne's eyebrows".
 A pūrākau involving pīngao describes a time of conflict between Tāne Mahuta, God of the Forest, and his brother Takaroa, God of the Sea.
 Takaroa was jealous of Tāne Mahuta's success in separating Ranginui, the Sky Father, from Papatūānuku, the Earth Mother.
 Tāne Mahuta tried to end the warring between them and as a sign of peace, Tāne Mahuta plucked out his eyebrows and gave them to Takaroa.
 Takaroa rejected Tāne's offer and threw the eyebrows back onto the shore, which grow today as pīngao/pīkao.
 Other pūrākau describe pīngao beginning life as a seaweed and becoming stuck on the shore, after falling in love with the stalks of toetoe, or being placed on land to act as a guardian for the toheroa.

 Leaves from pīngao, which turn bright yellow as they dry, are used by Māori in traditional weaving, especially the construction of hats (pōtae), bags (kete), and mats (whāriki).
 It is also used to create decorative tukutuku panels in a wharenui.
 The length, width, and strength of the leaves for weaving vary among pīngao populations growing in different areas.
 Leaves were also used by Māori for thatching.
 Pīngao is also known to have been fashioned into a traditional armour by Ngāi Tahu.

 The tender growing tips of the plant is a traditional Māori food.

 Conservation

-Prior to European settlement, pīngao was extremely widespead across sand dunes in New Zealand and the Chatham Islands, and has become displaced by introduced species, such as marram and Pinus radiata, and introduced weeds such as yellow tree lupins.
+Prior to European settlement, pīngao was extremely widespread across sand dunes in New Zealand and the Chatham Islands, and has become displaced by introduced species, such as marram and Pinus radiata, and introduced weeds such as yellow tree lupins.
 Marram and pines create more stable dunes, so during colonisation large areas of pīngao were burnt.
 It is now restricted to scattered patches around coastal New Zealand, and is actively planted by community groups and the Department of Conservation when restoring native ecosystems.